romkatv/powerlevel10k/README.md

 ```

 Search for `context` to find the section in the config that lists parameters specific to this prompt
 segment.
-You should see the following lines there:
+You should see the following lines:

 ```zsh
 # Don't show context unless running with privileges or in SSH.